Alex-Cannon/image-browser/README.md

 **Get started**

 To get started, follow these steps:
+1. Make a API account on imgur.
-1. Clone this repo to your machine.
+2. Clone this repo to your machine.
-2. Navigate to this repo with your cmd.
+3. Navigate to this repo with your cmd.
+4. Add your Auth.
+CLIENT_ID="" in your .env file (IMPORTANT)
-3. Run "npm start" to start the server
+5. Run "npm start" to start the server

 **API**